 This story was featured in our ELECTricity newsletter in July 2016.
 Sign up to receive more success stories from election offices across the country.
 And how is your election office using technology to run excellent elections?
-Tell us about it at email@example.com -- we'd love to share your story!
+Tell us about it by emailing firstname.lastname@example.org -- we'd love to share your story!

 Have you checked Facebook today?
 Did reading a Tweet make you chuckle on the bus to work this morning?
 Did you post pictures from your family get-together last weekend on Instagram?
 For a lot of us, social media have become a part of our daily habits.
 That’s why social media have also become an effective way to provide civic information to the public.

 Election authorities recognize there’s value in using social media, but maintaining a social outreach program takes time, effort, and coordination.
 To help make using social media more manageable, the Boston Election Department recently turned to Hootsuite, a web-based social network management tool, to streamline their work.

 “It made it easier to manage our various platforms,” explains Election Commissioner Kyron Owens, “because everything is located in one central location.”